-Henrice Altink's main research focuses on racial inequalities in the British Caribbean.
+Henrice Altink's main research focuses on social inequalities in the British Caribbean.
 Her first book Representations of Slave Women in Discourses on Slavery and Abolition, 1780-1838 came out of her PhD and examined representations of Jamaican slave women in pro- and antislavery writings.

 Her second book Destined for a Life of Service: Defining African Jamaican Womanhood, 1865-1938 also explores race's intersection with gender.
 Drawing upon a wide range of primary materials, including court testimonies, folk tales, and oral history, it looks at the lives of the second-generation of African-Jamaican women born in freedom, in particular their engagement with messages about marriage, motherhood, sexuality, work and citizenship.

 Supported by a British Academy grant, Henrice Altink is currently finalising a monograph entitled Unveiling the Public Secret: Race in colonial and independent Jamaica (under contract with Liverpool University Press) that looks at racial discrimination in Jamaica in the era of decolonisation (1918-1980).
 It not only maps the various forms of race and colour discrimination but also how race was talked about and the role that African Jamaicans themselves played in upholding hierarchies of race and colour.
 She has also published several articles on racial discrimination in Jamaica: